Justification of Red List category

-This species has an extremely small, severely fragmented population that is likely to be undergoing a continuing decline owing to forest loss on the two islands where it occurs.
+This species has an extremely small, severely fragmented population that is likely to be undergoing a continuing decline owing to a slow rate of forest loss and trapping pressures on the two islands where it occurs.
 For these reasons, it is listed as Critically Endangered.

-During the 20th century extensive forest loss occurred throughout the species range.
-On Negros, it was fairly common in the 19th century but had become extremely rare by the 1930s (Baptista et al. 2018).
-However, recent deforestation rates (2000-2012) are in the order of 0.11% annually within the species range (based on Global Forest Watch data [Hansen et al. 2013]), which approximates to 2.2% loss over three generations (c.20 years).
+During the 20th century, extensive forest loss occurred throughout the species range.
+On Negros, the species was fairly common in the 19th century but had become extremely rare by the 1930s (Baptista et al. 2020).
+However, recent deforestation analyses show that rates of forest loss are marginal at 2-4% (Tracewski et al. 2016; Global Forest Watch 2020) over three generations (16.2 years; Bird et al. 2020).
 Hence declines due to habitat loss are likely to have slowed, but the impact of hunting, including for the live bird trade, is likely to be driving declines substantially above this rate.

 Gallicolumba keayi is endemic to the Philippines, where it occurs on Panay and Negros (Collar et al. 1999).
-On Panay it has been observed regularly in the Northwest Panay Peninsula Natural Park in recent years including breeding records (Slade et al. 2005).
+On Panay it has been observed regularly in the Northwest Panay Peninsula Natural Park in recent years (camera trap footage and observations; Kerhoas et al. 2019) including breeding records (Slade et al. 2005).
 On Negros, it was fairly common in the 19th century, but had become extremely rare by the 1930s.
-Since 1980, it was recorded at just one locality (above Mambucal), despite several weeks of surveys, with unconfirmed local reports from six additional localities.
-Recent research identified a few small populations in southern Negros (Cariño et al. 2007), but it may now be extinct in the north (J. Hornbuckle in litt.
-2005, P. Hospodarsky in litt.
-2010).
+Despite the possibility that the species may have been extinct in northern Negros (J. Hornbuckle in litt.
+2005; P. Hospodarsky in litt.
+2010), since 2010, it has been observed across this range, including sightings at Mount Kanlaon and Twin Lakes (which were observations only and some unconfirmed local reports; D. Kerhoas and E. Curio in litt.
+2020).
+Previously, research has also identified a few small populations in southern Negros (Cariño et al. 2007), with only a few sightings in recent years (eBird 2020).
 It seems unlikely that more than a few hundred individuals remain on each island, although as Panay retains more forest cover, it is likely that this population is larger (P. Hospodarsky in litt.
 2010).

-This predominantly terrestrial species appears to prefer dense closed-canopy forests from 300-1,000 m, exceptionally to 1,200 m, although reports suggests it tolerates secondary habitats on Panay where it has been recorded from selectively logged forest on limestone, and from open and severely degraded forest with few large trees (Slade et al. 2005, A. Bucol in litt.
+This predominantly terrestrial species appears to prefer closed-canopy forests from 300-1,000 m (Kerhoas et al. 2019) and thick understorey cover (Mynott et al. 2020), although reports suggest it tolerates secondary habitats on Panay (Mynott et al. 2020) where it has been recorded from selectively logged forest on limestone, and from open and severely degraded forest with few large trees (Slade et al. 2005; A. Bucol in litt.
 2007).
+Most recent records have however occurred at elevations of 900-1,200 m on Mt.
+Canlaon (Baptista et al. 2020).
 It seems unlikely that it undertakes more than very local movements in response to food patchiness.
-It has been recorded nesting in March - June with chicks fledging after only 12 days, apparently as an adaptation to the vulnerability of their open and low nests in epiphytic ferns (Slade et al. 2005, Cariño et al. 2007).
-It has also been recorded nesting in March (Curio 2001).
+It has been recorded nesting in March - June with chicks fledging after only 12 days, apparently as an adaptation to the vulnerability of their open and low nests in epiphytic ferns (Curio 2001; Slade et al. 2005; Cariño et al. 2007).
 Nests appear to be regularly predated (Slade et al. 2005).
-The species predominantly feeds on plant material, although there is some potential evidence to suggest that they may also occasionally feed on ground invertebrates (Cariño et al. 2007).
+The species predominantly feeds on the forest floor on plant material, although there is some potential evidence to suggest that they may also occasionally feed on ground invertebrates (Cariño et al. 2007).

 Primary forests have been almost totally destroyed on Negros (where just 4% of any type of forest cover remained in 1988) and Panay (where 8% remained).
-Habitat degradation, through clearance for agriculture, timber and charcoal-burning, continues to pose a serious threat to remaining fragments.
-Secondary forest appears to be unsuitable for the species; it is not found in one of the only remaining areas of secondary forest on Negros (Baptista et al. 2015).
-Trapping and hunting for food and, presumably, for the cage-bird trade constitute other threats.
+Habitat degradation, through clearance for agriculture, residential encroachment, timber and charcoal-burning, continues to pose a serious threat to remaining fragments.
+Secondary forest appears to be unsuitable for the species; it is not found in one of the only remaining areas of secondary forest on Negros (Baptista et al. 2020).
+Although forest loss alone may have slowed in recent years, trapping and hunting for food and, presumably, for the cage-bird trade constitute other threats.
 In 2005, five birds were killed by poachers in Negros (J. Hornbuckle in litt.
 2005).
 A number of nests have been depredated, although it is unknown whether this is by native or introduced predators.

 Conservation Actions Underway